Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 - *All Connections*
   Click the drop-down list to select a connection.
 All available connections are displayed in the list.
-When selecting a connection, the [Import orders for all connections] button changes to the [Import orders] button.
+When selecting a connection, the [Import orders] button, the *Download orders automatically* drop-down list and the [SAVE] button are displayed.

 - [Import orders for all connections]
-  Click this button to import orders for all connections.
+  Click this button to import the orders for all connections.
 This button is only displayed if no connection has been selected in the *All connections* drop-down list.

 - [Import orders]
   Click this button to import all orders for the selected connection.
 This button is only displayed, if a connection has been selected in the *All connections* drop-down list.

 - [Download orders automatically]
-  Click the drop-down list and select the desired time interval at which the orders should be automatically downloaded.
-This button is only displayed, if a connection has been selected in the *All connections* drop-down list.
+  Click the drop-down list and select the desired time interval for the automatic download of orders.
+This drop-down list is only displayed, if a connection has been selected in the *All connections* drop-down list.
 The following options are available:
     - **never**
     - **every 2 minutes**
     - **every 5 minutes**